ding-lab/TinDaisy/demo/task_call/katmai.C3/README.md

 Step 1 will write one YAML file per case to ./yaml directory.
 It will also generate a pre-summary file which lists inputs for each step

+Run: bash 2_run_tasks.sh -J4

+Might add -e flag to watch on stderr what is happening